VS

 Works in the browser

-Drag & drop sprite upload Piskel creates sprites from scratch
+Drag & drop sprite upload Piskel imports images through its Import dialog

 Auto grid layout